 Water System Evaluation

 The City of Palo is a town of approximately 900 people which had no city-wide public drinking water distribution system prior to the flood of June 2008.
 The residents relied on a variety of individual and neighborhood shallow sand point wells, which were contaminated in the flood.
-The City of Palo retained HR Green in 2010 to develop a preliminary engineering report to evaluate source, treatment, distribution, and storage systems in order to improve their drinking water system and provide fire protection to the community.
+The City of Palo retained HR Green to develop a preliminary engineering report to evaluate source, treatment, distribution, and storage systems in order to improve their drinking water system and provide fire protection to the community.
 The distribution system evaluation included the following steps:

 - An estimate of the potable water demand for the next 20 years